databendlabs/openraft/guide/src/getting-started.md

 impl AppDataResponse for ExampleResponse {}
 ```

-These two types are totally application specific, and are mainly related to the
+These two types are totally application-specific and are mainly related to the
 state machine implementation in `RaftStorage`.

 ## 2. Implement `RaftStorage`

 The trait `RaftStorage` defines the way that data is stored and consumed.
-It could be a wrapper of some local KV store such [RocksDB](https://docs.rs/rocksdb/latest/rocksdb/),
+It could be a wrapper of some local KV store such [RocksDB](https://docs.rs/rocksdb/latest/rocksdb/)
-or a wrapper of a remote sql DB.
+or a wrapper of a remote SQL DB.

-`RaftStorage` defines 4 sets of APIs an application needs to implement:
+`RaftStorage` defines four sets of APIs an application needs to implement:

 - Read/write raft state, e.g., term or vote.
     ```rust